 Researchers have developed a new genetic editing enzyme system to record cellular events inside bacterial and mammalian cells.

-Scientists from Harvard University in Cambridge, Massachusetts developed a genetic system called CAMERA that can record the reaction of bacterial and mammalian cells to various environmental stimuli.
-The technology is based on CRISPR-Cas9, a groundbreaking genome editing system.
-The researchers recently unveiled this new technology in a research news article published in Science.
+Scientists from Harvard University in Cambridge, Massachusetts developed a molecular biology tool called CAMERA that can record the reaction of bacterial and mammalian cells to various environmental stimuli.
+The technology is based on CRISPR-Cas9, a DNA editing tool.

-CRISPR-Cas9 is often used to cut specific areas of double-stranded DNA and has been used to repair faulty genes.
+CRISPR-Cas9 is often used as a set of molecular scissors to cut specific areas of double-stranded DNA.
 Scientists add a “guide RNA,” a small stretch of nucleic acids that enables the CRISPR-Cas9 complex to target a specific DNA sequence, and cut it using the Cas9 enzyme.

 By combining the precise cutting ability of CRISPR-Cas9 with an antibiotic resistance gene and two types of circular DNA (plasmids), researchers were able to test how long bacterial cells were exposed to an antibiotic.
 They accomplished this by exposing CAMERA-equipped cells to the antibiotic and then examining the change in the ratios of the two plasmids inside the cells.
 Other CAMERA systems were designed to respond to specific cell signals and other environmental stimuli such as nutrients, viruses, and light.